Can Robots Emulate Human Brains

 2. Neural Networks

 Artificial neural networks (ANNs), inspired by biological neural networks, are pivotal in contemporary AI development.
 Deep learning, a subset of machine learning, allows systems to learn from large datasets, simulating cognitive processes such as perception and decision-making.
-While ANNs excel in pattern recognition and data-driven tasks, they lack the generalizability and adaptability of human intelligence.
+While ANNs excel in pattern recognition and data-driven tasks, they lack the adaptability of human intelligence.

 3. Emotional AI